 Through the California Capital Access Program Americans with Disabilities Act Financing Program (CalCAP/ADA), participating lenders can now offer small businesses loans with coverage of up to $50,000 to make tenant improvements for ADA compliance.
-Eligible small businesses include existing businesses with 15 or fewer full-time employees, gross income of less than $1 million, and facilities with 10,000 square feet or less.
+Eligible small businesses include existing businesses with 15 or fewer full-time employees, gross annual income of less than $5 million, and facilities with 10,000 square feet or less.
 The program deposits a premium into an established loan loss reserve account for qualifying loans for up to five years.
 Lenders can apply for a claim to access funds from the loan loss reserve account to recover losses in the event of a default.

-Once the small business applies for a loan, the CalCAP/ADA participating lender’s loan approval process includes reviewing the CASp report to verify that costs covered by the loan are related to deficiencies identified by the CASp.
-It is important to note that the loan need not cover the entire list of the deficiencies listed in the CASp report.
+Once the small business applies for a loan, the CalCAP/ADA participating lender’s loan approval process includes reviewing the CASp inspection report to verify that costs covered by the loan are related to deficiencies identified in the inspection report.
+It is important to note that the loan need not cover the entire list of the deficiencies listed in the CASp inspection report.

 The CalCAP/ADA participating lender list (PDF) is available online.
 This list will be updated as more lenders enroll.
 For additional information on the financing program please visit the CalCAP/ADA webpage.